Thermalization at the femtoscale seen in high-energy Pb+Pb collisions

 A specificity of the ATLAS analysis is that it uses, in addition to $N_{ch}$, an alternative centrality estimator, which is the transverse energy $E_T$ (defined as energy multiplied by $\sin\theta$) deposited in two calorimeters located symmetrically on both sides of the collision point, which cover roughly the ranges $1^\circ<\theta< 5^\circ$ and $175^\circ<\theta< 179^\circ$.
 The analysis of the variance is repeated by sorting events according to $E_T$, rather than $N_{ch}$, and shown in the right panel of Fig.~\ref{fig:panelplot}.
 In the same way, our model calculation can be repeated, replacing $N_{ch}$ with $E_T$ everywhere.
 This is a useful and non-trivial check of the validity of our approach.
-We fit the distribution $P(E_T)$ as a superposition of Gaussians, as we do for $P(N_{ch})$, but the fit parameters differ (Methods, Sec.~\ref{s:bayesian}).
 Even though the distributions of $N_{ch}$ and $E_T$ look similar in shape (Fig.~\ref{fig:panelplot} (a)), the fall above the knee is steeper for $E_T$ than for $N_{ch}$, and there are only $0.26\%$ of events above the knee for $E_T$, as opposed to $0.35\%$ for $N_{ch}$.
-It is interesting to notice that despite this significant difference, the decrease of the variance observed by ATLAS (panels (c) and (d)) still occurs around the knee.
-The other parameters in our calculation are $\sigma_{\delta p_t}$ and $\alpha$, which determine the dependence of the variance of $[p_t]$ on impact parameter.
-These are by construction independent of whether one classifies events according to $N_{ch}$ or $E_T$.
-We determine the values that give the best agreement with $N_{ch}$ and $E_T$-based data (Methods Sec.~\ref{s:fits}).
-The last fit parameter is the Pearson correlation coefficient $r_{E_T}$ between $[p_t]$ and $E_T$, which need not coincide with $r_{N_{ch}}$ and is fitted independently.
-Note that $r_{N_{ch}}$ corresponds to the correlation between $[p_t]$ and $N_{ch}$ for the {\it same\/} particles, while $r_{E_T}$ represents the correlation between $[p_t]$ and the $E_T$ measured in a different angular windows.
+It is interesting to notice that despite this significant difference, the decrease of the variance observed by ATLAS (Fig.~\ref{fig:panelplot} (c)) still occurs around the knee.
+The parameters $\sigma_{\delta p_t}$ and $\alpha$, which determine the dependence of the variance of $[p_t]$ on impact parameter, should not depend on whether one classifies events according to $N_{ch}$ or $E_T$.
+We determine the values that give the best simultaneous agreement with $N_{ch}$ and $E_T$-based data (Appendix~\ref{s:fits}).
+The Pearson correlation coefficient $r_{E_T}$ between $[p_t]$ and $E_T$ need not coincide with $r_{N_{ch}}$ and is fitted independently.
+Note that $r_{N_{ch}}$ corresponds to the correlation between $[p_t]$ and $N_{ch}$ for the {\it same\/} particles, while $r_{E_T}$ represents the correlation between $[p_t]$ and the $E_T$ measured in different angular windows.
 One therefore expects $r_{E_T}<r_{N_{ch}}$, which is confirmed by our fit.
-Values, however, are very similar, which shows that particle deposition in different $\theta$ windows is very strongly correlated.
+Values, however, are very similar, which shows that particle depositions in different $\theta$ windows are very strongly correlated.